crespofabian8012/Birth_Death_coalescent/README.md

 Keywords: Bernoulli sampling; Conditioned reconstructed process; Founder population; Variable population size coalescence; Kingman coalescence

-The function to simulate from Limit Birt-Death Coalescent and approximations(M_K.
-M* and Hybrid) can be found in the file:
+The function to simulate from Limit Birt-Death Coalescent and approximations(M_K,  M* and Hybrid) can be found in the file:
 /src/CoalSimulationBirthDeath.R